 Investing in Canadian energy

-Capital expenditures in Canada’s energy sector total $75 billion in 2016, a decrease of 36% from its peak in 2014.
-Energy accounted for 29% of total investments of non-residential and machinery and equipment in Canada.
+Capital expenditures in Canada’s energy sector total $71 billion in 2017, a decrease of 39% from its peak in 2014.

-Capital expenditures in the energy industry rose from 54 billion dollars in 2009 to 117 billion dollars in 2014, decreasing to 75 billion in 2016.
+Capital expenditures in the energy industry rose from 54 billion dollars in 2009 to 117 billion dollars in 2014, decreasing to 75 billion in 2016 before totaling $71 billion in 2017, a decrease of 39% from their peak in 2014.
 Annual variations are mostly attributed to oil and gas extraction expenditures.